 Recent Changes to Illinois’ Alimony Laws

 For divorces entered after January 1, 2019, maintenance is not taxable to the recipient, and it is not an income tax deduction for the payor.
 While the above is a correct general statement of the new income tax law, the Internal Revenue Code has complex provisions relating to maintenance.
-Should you retain our office, we will give you specific advice if and when necessary.
+Should you retain our office, our Lake County, IL divorce attorney will give you specific advice if and when necessary.

 For divorces entered prior to 2019, the maintenance payor was able to deduct maintenance payments for tax purposes and the recipient had to include it as income for tax purposes.
 These divorces are “grandfathered in” and the payor and payee will still retain these tax benefits unless they agree otherwise.